Surya Sadashiva Temple

-Surya (Suriya) Sadashiva Temple is located in Nada village of Dakshina Kannada Karnataka round about 12 km from Belthangady taluk center and 4 km from Ujire town.
+Surya Sadashiva Temple is located in Nada village of Dakshina Kannada Karnataka round about 12 km from Belthangady taluk center and 4 km from Ujire town.

 The Surya temple is probably only one of its kind because of its unique tradition of clay offerings which symbolizes man's Earthly desires.
 The devotees along with their clay offerings have to go to the temple preferably on Mondays along with a coconut and a kg of rice.
 After a thorough examination of the idol the priest accepts the offerings on behalf of God.
 All the offerings are placed in a circular shaped pile near the temple which consists clay models of Children, cradles, limbs, houses, automobiles, coconuts, cattle, bullock carts, snakes, tortoise, eyes, ears etc...

 History

 According to Mr.Laurie Honko, world-famous folklore expert from Finland the present age of the temple can be roughly guessed as about 1200 years with the help of his analysis and also with the guidance of folk literature.